aiven/aiven-docs/static/includes/dragonfly-limitations.md

-## Migration limitations for General Availability (GA)
+## Migration limitations

-As Aiven for Dragonfly moves to General Availability (GA), the focus is on delivering valuable features on user feedback.
-During the initial GA phase, automatic migration of users, access control lists (ACLs), and service configurations from Redis to Dragonfly is not supported.
+Aiven for Dragonfly does not support automatic migration of users, access control lists (ACLs), or service configurations from Redis or Valkey.

-If you customized your Aiven for Caching or Aiven for Valkey service with specific settings, manually apply these settings to Aiven for Dragonfly.
-Automatic transfer of custom configurations isn’t available during the initial GA phase.
+If you customized your Aiven for Caching or Aiven for Valkey service with specific settings, manually apply these configurations to Aiven for Dragonfly.
+Automatic transfer of custom configurations is unavailable due to differences in service configurations.